Drosofila/C208-MSFS2020-Fix/README.md

 Done!
 If you have any problems or if you just didn't like the way the plane behaves with this mod you can simply delete this file from the "Community" folder.

 This modification is open source and available to everyone for downloading, using and even modifying the files.
-However, if you wish to buy me a cup of coffee, feel free to [donate](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=DRFGS8WLVY9MG&currency_code=BRL&source=url).